avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: FaecalOralRoute.jpg
   :width: 450

   The faecal-oral route for disease transmission.
-The orange lines represent barrier, ie. toilets, safe water, hygiene and handwashing.
+The orange lines represent barriers, ie. toilets, safe water, hygiene and handwashing.
 Image credit: Howard G., Bartam J., Williams A., Overbo A., Fuente D., Geere J.A.
 Domestic water quantity, service level and health, second edition.
 Geneva: World Health Organization; 2020.

 Cholera outbreaks typically occur in places where there is poor access to clean water and poor sewage infrastructure.
 These include low-income settings in which there is poor water sanitation infrastructure,